routaran/hd2_macros/README.md

 5. You can delete an existing strategem by clicking the "Delete Strategem" button and selecting the strategem to delete.
 If the strategem is currently bound to a macro, the macro will be set to "Unassigned".

 6. If you make a mistake and accidentally delete strategems, you can restore the original setup by downloading and replacing the strategem.json file from the repository.
 This allows you to revert back to the original strategems without having to manually re-enter them.

+7. You will need to ensure that your strategem key is set to Left Control and you remap the strategem arrows to i, j, k, l corresponding to Up, Left, Down, Right.

 ## Contributing